slimnithbt135/cyberonto-llm-enrichment/README.md

 | Entities/CVE   | 2.1       | 20+ (hallucinated) |
 | Deterministic? | Yes       | No                 |

-The LLM generated plausible-sounding vulnerabilities that weren't in the descriptions.
-CyberRule extracts only what's there—traceable to specific regex patterns.
+The LLM produced realistic-sounding vulnerabilities which were not in the descriptions.
+CyberRule just copies what is present: it can be traced to certain regex patterns.

 ## **Configuration**
 Edit src/cyberrule/patterns_data.py to add rules: